 RequestReadTimeout for virtual host - Apache

-If your file upload fail, you probably have to adjust the RequestReadTimeout configuration parameter of your apache web server.
+If your file upload fail to a large file, you might have to adjust the RequestReadTimeout configuration parameter of your Apache httpd web server.

-Today, I switched the "server scripts/data" (another side project) from my local apache server (XAMPP) to my VPS.
-It's an Android app with mostly server side data.
+Today, I moved a private development project to a staging area on my VPS.
+It's an Android application, which need to request data from the backend.
 It is also possible to upload images to the server.
 The PHP-Script handles the upload process.
 One problem was the error: UPLOAD_ERR_PARTIAL

 How to solve it?